Defxult/Discord.swift/README.md

     <img src="https://img.shields.io/static/v1?label=version&style=for-the-badge&message=0.0.4-alpha&color=ff992b">
 </p>

-A Discord API wrapper written in Swift, kept up-to-date with the latest features.
+A Discord API library written in Swift, kept up-to-date with the latest features.
 Simple, elegant, and easy to use.
 Have fun creating your own bot! 🤖 Whether it's for moderation, only for you and your friends, or something entirely unique!

 Enjoying the library?
 Don't forget to leave a ⭐️ 😄.
-If you need any assistance, consider joining our [Discord server](https://discord.gg/TYDZeruQ7N).
+There is also a community support [Discord server](https://discord.gg/TYDZeruQ7N) for help and discussions.

 ## Key Features
 - Asynchronous functionality using `async` and `await`.